cuddlyogre/ExportLDraw/Readme.md

 It is my understanding that LDraw uses a shear matrix to transform vertex data.
 When transforming the actual vertices, Blender has no problem with this.
 But it appears that a shear matrix can't be applied on the object level in the same way, so some parts that use that technique won't render properly.
-There may be something that can be done to mitigate this, but I have been unable to figure it out.
+There may be something that can be done to mitigate this, but I haven't been unable to figure it out.

 Properly rendered
 ![Examples of correct render](examples/import/preserve_file_structure_3623.jpg)